aouiniamine/aoui-drive/documetation/webhooks.md

 ### Resource Upload Flow

 ```
-1. Client uploads file to /resources/:bucketId
+1. Client uploads file to /resources/:bucketId (with optional X-Webhook-Header-* headers)
+2. Controller extracts X-Webhook-Header-* headers from request
-2. ResourceService.UploadStream() processes upload
+3. ResourceService.UploadStream() processes upload
-3. On success, calls WebhookLauncher.TriggerEvent("resource.new", ...)
+4. On success, calls WebhookLauncher.TriggerEvent("resource.new", ..., extraHeaders)
-4. WebhookService finds all active webhooks for bucket + event type
+5. WebhookService finds all active webhooks for bucket + event type
-5. For each webhook, spawns goroutine to send HTTP POST
+6. For each webhook, spawns goroutine to send HTTP POST
-6. WebhookSender fetches headers and sends request
+7. WebhookSender fetches configured headers and merges with extra headers
+8. HTTP request sent with all headers applied
 ```

 ### Resource Delete Flow